adibhannachi/shared_pointer_implmentation/README.txt

 Code based from the official cppreference : https://en.cppreference.com/w/cpp/memory/shared_ptr

-I used the documentation to remplement the shared pointer method , and i did some tested using catch2 library .
+I used the documentation to remplement the shared pointer methods , and i did some unit tests using catch2 library .

 USED TOOLS :
 	- Visual Studio : as IDE